-Federal Judge Blocks Merger Of Anthem and Cigna
+Federal Judge Blocks Merger Of Anthem And Cigna

 Economy

-Federal Judge Blocks Merger Of Anthem and Cigna
+Federal Judge Blocks Merger Of Anthem And Cigna

 A federal judge has blocked the merger of two major health insurance companies, Anthem and Cigna, after the Justice Department concluded that the deal would reduce competition in the health insurance market and raise prices.